Cxz324/cupidcr4wl/README.md

 **Adult photo, video, and camming platforms | Dating, hook-up, and social platforms | Escort service platforms**

 If you find cupidcr4wl is returning false positive/negative results, please submit the relevant information in the [issues](https://github.com/OSINTI4L/cupidcr4wl/issues) tab so it can be fixed.
 You can also submit a pull request.
-You can also contribute platforms that you think should be searched by cupidcr4wl! please read the [contributing](https://github.com/OSINTI4L/cupidcr4wl/blob/main/.github/CONTRIBUTING.md) section to see how to do these things.
+You can also submit sites to be added to the cupidcr4wl search list! please read the [contributing](https://github.com/OSINTI4L/cupidcr4wl/blob/main/.github/CONTRIBUTING.md) section to see how to do these things.

 The site list that cupidcr4wl utilizes for searching is updated for accuracy and added to regularly.